andreatramacere/jetset/README.md

 # Installation
 > **_NOTE:_** Starting from version 1.1.0, python 2 is not supported anymore.
 Python >=3.8 is suggested, older python 3 versions (< 3.8) should work.

-## Install  JetSeT from pip
-- create a virtual environment (not necessary, but suggested):
-  `pip install jetset`

-> **_NOTE:_** if pip on linux does not find the binary for your system, then pip will build the wheel from source on the fly.
-You will get an error if swig is missing.
-You can install swig the following of these [methods](swig.md)

 ## Install  JetSeT from Anaconda

  - create a virtual environment (not necessary, but suggested):